jjj11x/stc_rpncalc/README.md

 This calculator firmware uses decimal floating point, using base-100 to store numbers and do calculations.
 Base-100 allows for efficient storage into 8-bit bytes, and is easier to work with than packed-BCD.
 Unlike straight binary representations, base-100 is still fairly easy to display as decimal.
 Also unlike binary representations, there is no conversion error from binary/decimal (e.g. numbers like `0.1` can be represented exactly).

-Each `uint8_t` stores a base-100 "`digit100`", referred to as an "`lsu`", for least significant unit (the terminology is borrowed from the decNumber library).
-The format is as follows:
+Each `uint8_t` stores a base-100 "`digit100`", referred to as an "`lsu`", for least significant unit (the terminology is borrowed from the decNumber library: I originally considered using the decNumber library similar to the WP-34S calculator, but just the library itself takes several times more flash than is available on this calculator).
+The number format is as follows:

 - `lsu[0]`: contains the most signifcant `digit100` (the most signifcant 2 decimal digits)
 	- implicit decimal point between `lsu[0]/10` and `lsu[0]%10`